 .
 This method takes two parameters: the first is the action that we want to perform and the second is the model class that the action applies to.
 In the above example we are permitting the admin to perform any CRUD action on any resource within our app and restricting all other users to just being able to read.

-We don’t care about the permissions of those users who have not yet logged in (you remember they should just be directed to the sign in page), but if we did (for example, if they could view items), you would have to initialize the user
+We don’t care about the permissions of those users who have not yet logged in (you remember they should just be directed to the sign in page), but if we did—for example, if they could view items—you would need to initialize the user

 variable to something sensible.
 Otherwise you would end up checking for nil values all over the place.